Nozibul/Islamic-Teaching-Center/README.md

-# Getting Started with Create React App
+# Islamic Teaching and Service Center

 This project was bootstrapped with [https://islamic-teaching-center.netlify.app/](https://islamic-teaching-center.netlify.app/).